vestrobaa/bantucd/readme.md

 ##Mastering Ubuntu Live CDs

-Provide a customized live installation Ubuntu CD image
+Provide a customized live installation Ubuntu CD image.
+Mastering a live CD is a way of precofiguring the ISO with software, settings and updates.

-Typical updates:
+Typical usage:

 1. Automatic system updates
 2. Security features
 3. Pre-configured environment tailored for my use

-Advanced use include building specific cloud node configurations, for example a dedicated buildbot test node, or a specific application server.
+4. Cloud node configurations, for example a dedicated buildbot test node, or a specific application server.

 ##References
 [Ubuntu Live CD Custimzation][LiveCDCustomization]